intermine/docker-intermine/readme.md

 Once you have verified you can access the webapp and run a template, please shutdown the instance.
 This webapp is not meant to be public.

-Also I am still working on getting the keyword search enabled.

 ### Install a Mine from PostgreSQL dump

 For all the instructions below, replace "yeastmine" with the name of your mine.
 Assume everything is case-sensitive.
 The userprofile is built everytime, so this is not suitable (yet) for production InterMines.